What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 The best boutique hotels in Seoul

-Boutique hotels are perfect for those that have a higher budget, don’t want to stay in a large chain hotel, but want to stay in a comfortable and luxurious place.
+Boutique hotels are perfect for those with a higher budget who don’t want to stay in a large chain hotel but want to stay in a comfortable and luxurious place.

 Here are some of the nicest boutique hotels in Seoul worth looking into.

-RYSE, Autograph Collection Seoul – situated in Hongdae, near a lively area with loads of bars, and restaurants, and straight opposite the airport bus.
-However, they also provide valet parking, and previous guests have rated it as a brilliant choice for staying in Seoul.
+RYSE, Autograph Collection Seoul – situated in Hongdae, near a lively area with many bars and restaurants, opposite the airport bus.
+However, they also provide valet parking, and previous guests have rated it a brilliant choice for staying in Seoul.

-L’Escape Hotel is a hotel with French-style decor located near Namdaemun Market, Noon Square, and Seoul Station.
-We know you came to Seoul, but by staying at this hotel you will feel like stepping inside Paris.
+L’Escape Hotel has French-style decor near Namdaemun Market, Noon Square, and Seoul Station.
+We know you came to Seoul, but staying at this hotel will make you feel like you are stepping inside Paris.

 Sotetsu Hotels The Splaisir Seoul Myeongdong is located only 5 minutes away from the City Hall subway station.
-With most rooms with a minimalist design, you can also choose to stay in one of the thematic Line Friends rooms.
+Most rooms have a minimalist design, but you can also choose to stay in one of the thematic Line Friends rooms.

-I’ve seen people considering staying in Seoul for a longer period of time.
-Taking advantage of the permission to stay up to 90 days in South Korea’s capital is great if you can.
-We are fans of slow travel because that’s how you really get to know a place and have the time to understand its culture and people.
+I’ve seen people considering staying in Seoul for a longer period.
+Taking advantage of the permission to stay up to 90 days in South Korea’s capital is great.
+We are fans of slow travel because that’s how you get to know a place and have the time to understand its culture and people.

-However, if you want to stay longer in Seoul, and are looking for a monthly place, here are a few options to consider.
+However, if you want to stay longer in Seoul and are looking for a monthly place, here are a few options.

 Another option is to stay in an expat-friendly serviced apartment as we did.
 You pay by the month, and the fee includes all the additional services (internet, heating, water, electricity).